phatchman/pico_dazzler/README.md

 * ADCTEST.COM
 * COLOR.COM

-The last 2 programs are also shipped on the Dazzler CPM disk shipped with the Altair-Duino.
+The last 2 programs are also contained on the Dazzler CPM disk shipped with the Altair-Duino.

 # Reporting Issues
 Before reporting an issue, please test the program on David's [Windows client](https://github.com/dhansel/Dazzler/tree/master/Windows) if possible.
 A lot of the Dazzler programs either work in unintuitive ways, or have been crudely ported to CPM and may not work at all.